h-youhei/ArchLinux-InstallHelper/README.md

 ## Install
 see [Arch Wiki/Installation guide](https://wiki.archlinux.org/index.php/Installation_guide), then follow it until fstab.

+If you use filesystem that fstools is not included in base group, install it by pacman. and run `mkinitcpio -p linux`

 note:format /boot as vfat32

 see [Arch Wiki/fstab](https://wiki.archlinux.org/index.php/Fstab#Identifying_filesystems), run genfstab, then edit /mnt/etc/fstab.